simonhoyos/rust-learning/notes.md

 ## Keywords

-fn, return, let, const, mut, struct, impl, mod, pub, use, if / else if / else, match, for in, while, loop, break, continue
+fn, return, let, const, mut, struct, impl, mod, pub, use, if / else if / else, match, for in, while, loop, break, continue, enum

 ## Other